 Clean Bathroom Containers

-Any containers you have in your bathroom, like a tissue canister, should get a proper cleaning.
+Any containers you have in your bathroom, like tissue canisters, should get a proper cleaning.
 Whether you rinse them off or give them a good dusting, keeping them in tip-top condition is a tiny detail that makes your bathroom feel that much more welcoming.

 Organize the Vanity

 Even if you don't consider yourself a product junkie, you may notice that your medicine cabinet or makeup drawers can get a little crowded.
 Our advice?
 Take everything out (yes, everything) and toss the products you don't use.
-When you put it all back, develop an organization system so that, next time you're looking for your moisturizer or nail polish remover, you know exactly where to find them in your vanity.
+When you put everything back, develop a system of organization so that the next time you're looking for your moisturizer or nail polish remover, you know exactly where to find it in your vanity.